ibm-messaging/mq-metric-samples/README.md

-This repository contains a collection of IBM MQ monitoring agents that utilize the [IBM MQ Go metric packages](https://github.com/ibm-messaging/mq-golang) to provide programs that can be used with existing monitoring technologies such as Prometheus and OpenTelemetry environment.
+This repository contains a collection of IBM MQ monitoring agents that utilize the [IBM MQ Go metric packages](https://github.com/ibm-messaging/mq-golang) to provide programs that can be used with existing monitoring technologies such as Prometheus and OpenTelemetry environments.
 Statistics and status information can be collected from queue managers and made available in databases to enable dashboard and historic reporting.

 ## The dspmqrtj program